Skip to content

 Exactly one initial state must be declared.

-Initial states must not have inward transitions.
+Initial states must not declare inward transitions.

-Terminal states must not have outward transitions.
+Terminal states must not declare outward transitions.

 stateMachines